Photo by Matt Mahurin

 "Hierophant" composed for Milton Babbitt's Centenary.
 Live recording at Taplin Auditorium, Princeton, NJ.
 September 2016.

 Rosalie Kaplan (voice); Noah Kaplan (saxophone); Dov Manski (piano/synth); Kim Cass (bass)

 "Mechanizmo" sonata for marimba and piano.

 Steven White (marimba); Michael James Smith (piano).
 Performed July 2016.

 A list of works is here.

 Noah Kaplan is a composer and saxophonist from Topanga, CA. His music blends the dark energy of free jazz with Romantic lyricism in new realms of tonality.
-Kaplan has composed for the JACK quartet, PRISM quartet, So Percussion, and the American Modern Ensemble, among others.
+Kaplan has composed for the New Jersey Symphony Orchestra, JACK quartet, PRISM quartet, So Percussion, and the American Modern Ensemble, among others.
 He performs in and composes for Dollshot, the art-rock band he co-leads, who recently recorded their second album, his song cycle, Lalande.
 He is currently collaborating with writer Hampton Fancher on a sci-fi opera.
 As an improviser, Kaplan has performed and/or recorded with Joe Morris, Anthony Coleman, David Tronzo, Peter Erskine, Alan Pasqua, Rinde Eckert, Mat Maneri and Joe Maneri, among many others.
-The Noah Kaplan Quartet’s debut album Descendants was released on HatHut Records in 2011.
-Their second album, Cluster Swerve, will be out on HatHut in early 2017.
+The Noah Kaplan Quartet has recorded two albums, Descendants (2011) and Cluster Swerve (2017), for HatHut Records.

 Listen to an interview from The Jazz Session